 If you polled the team at Travel Miles 101 for our favorite travel rewards credit card, the Chase Sapphire Preferred Card would definitely top the list.
-If you want to get started traveling the world with rewards points & miles, this is a card you need in your wallet.
+If you want to get started traveling the world with rewards points & miles, this is a card you need in your wallet and the current offer is the best EVER:

 - Earn 2x points on travel and dining at restaurants